Fortress Specialty Cellulose Mill, Thurso, Quebec, Fortress Global Cellulose Mill, Lebel-sur-Quevillon, Quebec

 The Fortress Specialty Cellulose Mill is located in Thurso Québec, 150 kilometers west of Montréal and is situated on approximately 800 acres of land.
 The company announced in December, 2011 that it had successfully completed the conversion of the mill from a former Northern Bleached Hardwood Kraft (NBHK) producer to a producer of dissolving wood pulp and commenced production.
 The mill employs approximately 336 workers and has a planned annual production capacity of ~ 200,000 tonnes (ADMT) of specialty cellulose also known as dissolving pulp.

 In June 2012 Fortress Paper completed the purchase of a Northern Bleached Softwood Kraft mill (NBSK) in Lebel-sur-Quevillon Quebec.
-Fortress plans to convert the new subsidiary, Fortress Global Cellulose, to a dissolving pulp mill with a planned production capacity of ~ 250,000 ADMT/yr.
-Fortress intends to upgrade the onsite cogeneration facility to increase power output to 34 megawatts.
+Fortress is currently evaluating plans to convert the new subsidiary, Fortress Global Cellulose, to a dissolving pulp mill with a planned production capacity of ~ 250,000 ADMT/yr.
+Fortress is evaluating plans to upgrade the onsite cogeneration facility to increase power output.

 The production of dissolving pulp involves the chemical extraction of the fibres from wood to obtain cellulose.
 Dissolving pulp is categorized into either rayon grades of dissolving pulp or specialty grades of dissolving pulp, based on its purity and other characteristics.
 Rayon is used in a variety of products including textiles, home furnishings, medical and surgical products and packaging materials In the textile industry.
 Rayon is considered to be a substitute for cotton with positive characteristics such as biodegradability and dye holding ability.
 Specialty grades of dissolving pulp are distinguished from rayon grades of pulp based on their levels of cellulose purity, as well as their brightness and viscosity.
 Fortress intends to initially focus its sales of dissolving pulp for the rayon industry with a geographic focus on markets in Asia.

-Fortress is currently working on the second phase of the Fortress Specialty Cellulose Mill project with the construction of a new biomass-based cogeneration facility that will produce green energy, which is expected to be completed early in the second quarter of 2013.
+Fortress announced in October that the second phase of the Fortress Specialty Cellulose Mill project, a new biomass-based cogeneration facility that will produce green energy, had completed the 100hr grid tests and was supplying power to Hydro Quebec at the contracted rate.
 Fortress Specialty has entered into an energy supply agreement with Hydro Québec to provide net 18.8 megawatts of green power to Hydro Québec over a 15 year term.

 Please visit the Specialty Cellulose Blog for additional information: www.specialtycellulose.com